spes027/Spes-Cloud-/README.md

   - The files should be copied to the path: /etc/ansible/

+- Which file do you update to make Ansible run the playbook on a specific machine?

+  - This would be the hosts file on the VM.

-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+-  How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+  - This is done by creating two seperate groups within the hosts file

 - _Which URL do you navigate to in order to check that the ELK server is running?
   - http://ELK IP Address:5601/app/kibana

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._

 |Commands|Execution|
 |--------|---------|